Prometheus-X-association/t-ai-carisma/README.md

-# Trustworthy AI: algorithm assessment BB
+# Trustworthy AI: algorithm assessment BB – CARiSMA

 _Short description of the BB._

 ## Design Document
-See the design document overview [here](docs/).
+See the design document [here](docs/).

 ## Building instructions
 _Describe how to build the BB._